sympy/sympy/doc/src/modules/polys/basics.rst

 Factorial domains
 `````````````````
 In the ring of integers, each nonzero element can be represented as
-a product irreducible elements and optionally a unit `\pm 1`.
+a product of irreducible elements and optionally a unit `\pm 1`.
 Moreover,
 any two such products have the same number of irreducible factors
 which are associated with each other in a suitable order.
 Integral domains having this property are called *factorial*,